bltsemih/PW_Assignment/README.md

 - Email
 - User Roles
 - Enable (User activity)
+When the **"Save User"** button is clicked, the information found here will be sent to the admin screen.
 #### Design Details

 1. The container with the title "New User" will have a length of **50 px** horizontally and **8 px** vertically.
 The "New User" title should be **24 pts**.